Black Myth: Zhong Kui – Why Game Science Is Shifting Focus Beyond Wukong

 What This Means for the Black Myth Series

-For fans, the takeaway is simple:
+For fans, the message is clear:

 As Feng Ji put it,